Be a Girl

 Be a Girl includes the singles "Love in June", "You and Me Song", "Might Be Stars" and "How Does it Feel?".
-Receiving positive reviews the album was originally released as a CD and LP in Sweden in November 1994.
+Receiving positive reviews the album was originally released as a CD and LP in Sweden and released wider in 1995.
 The artwork was designed by Lars Sundh with photography by Irmelie Krekin.

-The album was released by the RCA subsidiary Indolent Records in the UK in August 1995.
+The album was released by the RCA subsidiary Indolent Records in the UK on 28 August 1995.
 The album received a major boost when the single "You and Me Song" was featured on the soundtrack to Baz Luhrmann's 1996 film, Romeo + Juliet.
 The hit song was subsequently re-released in 1996 and reached #18 on the UK Singles Chart and was also included on international editions of the group's following album Bagsy Me.

 Reception

 Be a Girl received positive reviews from the majority of critics.
 Jason Damas writing for Allmusic calls the album "classic Britpop from beginning to end -- a life-affirming album that reminds us why rock & roll is so great".
 Damas notes that musically the group has developed from their previous release remarking that "The guitars are noticeably louder on this disc, and the pace barely relents before "Kid," a gut-wrenching power-ballad".